knodir/persistent-redis/README.md

 Large part of effort to reproduce this project would be spend to prepare the environment.
 I will just refer to the external sources which has a detailed explanation of the preparation steps.
 Follow these steps in order.

-### Get initial Guestbook runnning
+### Get initial Guestbook running

 Follow steps in the original [Guestbook](https://cloud.google.com/container-engine/docs/guestbook) and make sure everything works as it should.
-For your reference, I included several files (see [for-reference](./for-refernce) folder) from the Guestbook in this repository.
+For your reference, I included several files (see [for-reference](./for-reference) folder) from the Guestbook in this repository.
 Basically, the only file missing is redis-master-pod.json since we need to run redis-master with replication controller (not a single pod).

+### Run redis master with replication controller

+Delete redis master pod from running Guestbook application via
+	gcloud preview container pods delete <master-pod-uuid> Run master controller via replication controller using gcloud preview container replicationcontrollers create \
+    --config-file $CONFIG_DIR/redis-master-controller.json
+intead of following command in original Guestbook
+	gcloud preview container pods create \
+    --config-file $CONFIG_DIR/redis-master-pod.json

+When you do
+	gcloud preview container replicationcontrollers list you should see redis-master-controller running two images, knodir/redis and knodir/redis-backup with replicas equal to one.

+Similarly,
+	gcloud preview container pods list command should show two containers, with aforementioned images, running under the same pod name.

+Now to check if everything is working as expected, you can make some guest entries (on browser), delete a pod running redis master (or one of those containers by logging into host VM), and see replication controller create another pod with all previously entered guest posts.
+Congrats, if it did so!
+Otherwise, keep reading; I'll explain what is going on under the hood, which should be helpful for debugging.

 ## Under the hood

 ## Feedback

+This is a tiny project, mostly to educate myself about Kubernetes, so I don't expect much feedback.
+But if you get stuck reproducing this, solved the same problem with different approach, or anything relevant, feel free to open Github issue, or email me.